 \subsection{Proof of Theorem~\ref{thm:existing}}

-Except for the last inequality in (\ref{eqn:a-4}), all the others can be found directly from the proof of Theorem 2 in~\citep{Recht:2011:SAM}.
-Thus, we only provide the derivation of (\ref{eqn:a-4}).
-Following the construction in~\citep{Recht:2011:SAM}, we partition $\Omega$ into $p$ partitions of size $q$.
+Except for the last inequality in (\ref{eqn:a-4}), all the others can be found directly from Section 4 of \citet{Recht:2011:SAM}.
+Thus, we only provide the derivation of (\ref{eqn:a-4}), which is based on some intermediate results of \citet{Recht:2011:SAM}.

+We first state those intermediate results.
+Following the construction of \citet[Section 4]{Recht:2011:SAM}, we partition $\Omega$ into $p$ partitions of size $q$.
 By assumption, we can choose

 such that